tnhl1989/Members/README.md

   1. Just how it can help humanity and how it constantly evolves.
   2. Learning valuble skills to enhance my knowledge about various subjects. :D
   3. I cant wait to learn from you guys! :D

+#### Tony Lam - Holyoke, MA
+##### UNAVSA, NEUVSA, IVSA, UMVSA

+  1. Constant changes to better humanity.
+  2. Looking to connect with people to develop their skills and abilities.
+  3. I wish this group was created before so that we can help foster the develop of people interested in technology and design.